wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 bloom filters.
 The paper also suggests that these bloom filters can be implemented as individual RAM banks, each with a built-in incrementing logic and a read port.
+To deal with counter saturating problems, all counters are reset once a pre-determined number of counters have saturated.

 The priority queue part of the LLC consists of a min-heap and a victim cache.
 The min-heap maintains frequency information for blocks stored in the victim cache.
 Each entry in the min-heap has an integer field representing the frequency, and